DavidSpivey/HA-Zone-Creator/README.md

   A blue dot where there is motion
   A red trail where motion has been

-Move into the area where you want to create a zone, and move around in all the places the zone should be created.
+Move into the area where you want to create a zone, and move around in all the places the zone should be created.<br>
-Consider yourself to be "outlining" the zone with your body.
+Consider yourself to be "outlining" the zone with your body.<br>
 Come back to the app and uncheck Movement trail to start defining the zone without altering your outline

 You can click individial squares to create a zone